Northwestern Memorial Hospital Preoperative Clinic

 - The reason you are taking the medication

 You may eat, drink and take your medications according to your normal schedule before a preoperative exam or test unless advised otherwise by your surgeon.
-Your visit at the Preoperative Clinic will last approximately 60 minutes.
-However, should you need tests and other studies, your visit may last up to 90 minutes.
+Your visit at the Preoperative Clinic will last approximately 60 to 90 minutes depending on which tests or studies you may need.